Risk-taking is personal. Everyone has his threshold.

 What Did We Know About Spain?

 Some risk factors are out of your control.
-Agents, sellers, markets, currencies, Mother Nature, governments… these are all risk factors, and all the education in the world can’t reduce them to zero.
+Agents, sellers, markets, currencies, Mother Nature, governments… these are all risk factors, and all the education in the world can’t reduce them all to zero.

 Educate… Then Protect